 Did you know you can visit one of the New 7 Wonders of Nature whilst in the Philippines and in Palawan?

-For a unique adventure experience, head to the Puerto Princesa Subterranean River National Park, one of the longest underground rivers in the world and one of the new 7 Wonders of Nature.
+For a unique adventure experience, book a tour like this and head to the Puerto Princesa Subterranean River National Park, one of the longest underground rivers in the world and one of the new 7 Wonders of Nature.
 You’ll start at a cave entrance and go by small boat or kayak, making your way through the tunnels and eventually coming out onto the ocean.
-I didn’t have time to do this on my trip to the Philippines but it’s on my list to do when I go back!

 If you’re wanting to get out on the town and experience the best of Palawan nightlife during your time in Puerto Princesa, head to Tiki Resto Bar for drinks.
 There is live music just about every night, and it is a spot where locals and tourists come together to enjoy some good drinks, good food, and good music.
 So after a long day at the beach, unwind with a cocktail or two at Tiki Resto.

 9. Visit Port Barton and go Island Hoping

 Located between El Nido and Puerto Princesa is the village of Port Barton.
 When I went a few years ago it was very small and a lot less busy than El Nido and from what I have heard this is still true.
 A popular thing to do in Port Barton is to go Island Hopping.

 I went out on a smaller boat than on the boat trip I did in El Nido which really added to the experience.
 The locals were friendly, the vibe was chilled and relaxed, and Port Barton has a very authentic feel to it giving visitors great insight into Filipino life.

 Related Post: My Experience Island Hopping in Port Barton.